Avengerandy007/sdl-pong/README.md

 #### Playing
 You can press the Up or Down arrow keys to control your pallet and 'r' to reset the positions of all the objects.

 #### !!Note: It sadly only works on Windows because I am too lazy to make it search for fonts on all systems.
-The good part is that isn't hard to fix, you can just go to Objects.cs, in the ScoreDisplay class and change the font path to your desired one.
+The good part is that it isn't hard to fix, you can just go to Objects.cs, in the ScoreDisplay class and change the font path to your desired one.